Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 ---

-To show the agent's learning performance with **Runtime Learning Machine**, we select the same (unsafe) initial condition and continually train for 10 episodes, either with or without **Runtime Learning Machine**.
+To show the agent's learning performance with **Runtime Learning Machine**, we continually train the HP-Student for the same episodes, either with or without **Runtime Learning Machine**.

 - #### Unsafe Continual Learning

-During the first 10 episodes, the system frequently failed, preventing the agent from gathering sufficient data to learn a safe policy.
+In first 10 episodes, the system frequently failed, preventing the agent from gathering sufficient data to learn a safe policy.
 <p align="center">
  <img src="./docs/GIFs/ani_unsafe_learn.gif" height="260" alt="ani_unsafe_learn"/>